MegaScale-MoE: Large-Scale Communication-Efficient Training of Mixture-of-Experts Models in Production: Related Work

 \parabf{Mixture-of-Expert training.} To address the computational challenges of training advanced neural networks, the machine learning field has increasingly adopted Mixture-of-Experts architectures.
-Subsequently, a number of parallel deep learning frameworks have been proposed for training or running inference on MoEs on multi-GPU clusters.
+Subsequently, a number of deep learning frameworks have been proposed for training or running inference on MoEs on multi-GPU clusters.
 DeepSpeed-MoE~\cite{rajbhandari2022deepspeed} significantly reduces training costs through model architecture designs and compression techniques.
 HetuMoE~\cite{nie2022hetumoe} utilizes a hierarchical all-to-all communication strategy to achieve performance speedup.
 SE-MoE~\cite{shen2022se} distinguishes itself by focusing on scalable and efficient training with heterogeneous resources like CPU memory and SSDs.
-Furthermore, Tutel~\cite{hwang2023tutel} offers a dynamic solution for MoE models, employing adaptive parallelism and pipelining.
 FasterMoE~\cite{he2022fastermoe} introduces a comprehensive suite of optimizations such as dynamic shadowing, fine-grained scheduling, and congestion-avoiding expert selection strategies.
 Janus~\cite{liu2023janus} proposes a data-centric paradigm shift for MoE models, aiming to lower communication demands and boost training efficiency.
-Recently, DeepSeek-V3~\cite{liu2024deepseekv3} proposes a series of algorithm-system co-optimizations, such as efficient cross-node all-to-all and DualPipe, to enhance the efficiency of large-scale MoE training.
-We are also exploring algorithm-system co-design to further reduce training costs.
+Tutel~\cite{hwang2023tutel} offers a dynamic solution for MoE models, employing adaptive parallelism and pipelining.
+However, its dynamic parallelism switching and hierarchical all-to-all can cause significant overheads for models with hundreds of billions of parameters.
+To avoid such overhead, latest MoE training systems~\cite{liu2024deepseek, liu2024deepseekv3} use auxiliary loss or routing bias for load balancing and limit cross-node token dispatch.
+By mapping each MoE layer to intra-node, \sysname eliminates cross-node token dispatch.

+Recently, DeepSeek-V3~\cite{liu2024deepseekv3} introduced two key optimizations for training production-scale MoE models: DeepEP, for high-performance cross-node all-to-all communication, and DualPipe, for overlapping communication with computation.
+Due to the relatively low cross-node InfiniBand bandwidth, DeepEP limits the token dispatch to a maximum of 4 nodes to maintain a constant cross-node communication volume, restricting its routing flexibility.
+In contrast, \sysname places each MoE layer intra-node to ensure efficient routing to any top-k experts.
+DualPipe leverages pipeline parallelism for communication-computation overlap across different micro-batches, which requires storing 2$\times$ the model parameters.
+In contrast, \sysname's overlap occurs within a single micro-batch's forward or backward pass, incurring no additional memory overhead and remaining compatible with systems both with and without pipeline parallelism.